edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-These branches are not found in google maps, probably indicating that these branch do not exist, or are not operating anymore.
+These branches are not found in google maps, probably indicating that these branches do not exist or are not operating anymore.
 Therefore, these rows will be removed.

 ```R
 table_cabang_tidy =